sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+- 01/04/2018: Went to a yoga class with an instructor I liked a lot
 - 01/03/2018: Did a few loads of laundry.
 Small thing, but having a washer/dryer actually in my house is great.
 - 01/02/2018: Submitted a talk to PyCon that I'm really proud of